layoutBox/StackViewLayout/README.md

 <br>

-Fast StackView without auto layout.
-Concise syntax, intuitive, readable & chainable.
+Fast StackView, Concise syntax, intuitive, readable & chainable.
 Stacks easily many views horizontally or vertically.
-Greatly inspired by CSS Flexbox.
+Greatly inspired by Flexbox.

 Compare to UIStackView, StackView inherits from UIView, and layout all views added using `UIView.addSubviews` (no arrangedSubViews).
 This give you access to background color, transparency, round corners, transforms, ...